Metacor/Minecraft-Speedrun-Guide/readme.md

 		* *if you're currently Selecting an Empty Slot, the Item will be Moved to that Slot instead*
 			* *even if your currently Selected Slot isn't the lowest available*
 	* *if no Empty Slots are available, then your currently Selected Item will be Swapped into your Inventory*
-* *using Pick Block to select Beds while One Cycling the Dragon is very useful*

 **Drop Item**: *Q*
 * Drops an Item